freedomofpress/securedrop-docs/docs/source/how_to_submit.rst

 |Submit a document|

-When you are finished composing your message and/or upload your files, click **Submit**.
+When you are finished composing your message and/or uploading your files, click **Submit**.

 After clicking **Submit**, a confirmation page should appear, showing that your message and/or files have been sent successfully.
 On this page you can send another message or file, or view responses to your previous messages.